-Figure 5.2 Raw faecal coliform and flow data for the experimental flow release in a 1.5km reach of the River Washburn downstream of the Thruscross reservoir (26.5.93).
+Figure 5.2 Raw faecal coliform and flow data for the experimental flow release in a 1.5 km reach of the River Washburn downstream of the Thruscross reservoir (26.5.93)

-Figure 5.3 Raw faecal coliform and flow data for the experimental flow release on the Afon Rheidol at a site sampled 10km downstream of the Cwm Rheidol Dam (17.2.93).
+Figure 5.3 Raw faecal coliform and flow data for the experimental flow release on the Afon Rheidol at a site sampled 10 km downstream of the Cwm Rheidol Dam (17.2.93)

-Examination of data for the Washburn release (Figure 5.2) shows that a steep rise in faecal coliform concentration corresponds to the step change in flow.
+preceding the release, enhanced concentration coinciding with the rising limb of the hydrograph and a return to background concentrations following the peak flow (Table 5.1).
+Examination of the Clywedog data suggests that each step change in flow causes a faecal coliform response.
+In the Washburn (Figure 5.2) the steep rise in faecal coliform concentration corresponds to the step change in flow.
 The peak concentration is followed by an exponential decline demonstrating the rapid entrainment of organisms at the highly turbulent wavefront washing the available organisms from bed storage with its passage downstream.
-The supply of organisms is now diminished and the faecal coliform concentration The on-set of the hydrograph recession, at both the Rheidol and Clywedog sites, resulted in the immediate reduction in bacterial concentration to background concentrations.
-The organisms available from storage are assumed to have been entrained into the flow and transported beyond the study reach, further pockets of organisms stored in the channel only The results suggest that organisms are entrained from storage within the stream channel over a range of rising flows, each quasi-steady flow representing a threshold for entrainment at the next rise in flow.
-One factor affecting entrainment and the observed bacterial response is likely to be the distribution of organisms within the channel and the interaction of the flow with such Investigation of the behaviour of E.coli within the bed of the River Washburn has shown that the organisms are heterogeneously distributed.
+The supply of organisms is now diminished and the faecal coliform concentration returns to that of the reservoir water entering the channel.

+The on-set of the hydrograph recession, at both the Rheidol and Clywedog sites, resulted in the immediate reduction in bacterial concentration to background concentrations.
+The organisms available from storage are assumed to have been entrained into the flow and transported beyond the study reach, further pockets of organisms stored in the channel only becoming available for entrainment at higher flows.

+The results suggest that organisms are entrained from storage within the stream channel over a range of rising flows, each quasi-steady flow representing a threshold for entrainment at the next rise in flow.
+The observed bacterial response is likely to be affected by the distribution of organisms within the channel and the interaction of the flow with such supply areas.

+Investigation of the behaviour of E. coli within the bed of the River Washburn has shown that the organisms are heterogeneously distributed.
 Weed covered sites in slow flowing water were found to accumulate organisms during low flows and become depleted at higher flows.
 In fast flowing water this behaviour was reversed, areas of weed cover captured organisms at higher discharges.
 This behaviour was repeated at bare bed sites but to a lesser extent.
+In areas of sediment accumulation the numbers of organisms increased during low flows and vice versa (Jenkins, 1984).

+Large scale dead-zone features may represent significant storage areas for faecal coliforms.
+The low flow velocities and large residence times of such features are ideally suited to the accumulation of organisms which may settle and remain trapped until some flow disturbance releases them.
+Reynolds et al. (1991) studied a dead-zone in the River Severn which was found to have a residence time in the order of 25 days.

-In areas of sediment accumulation the numbers of organisms increased during low flows and vice versa A more recent study in the River Severn demonstrated a large-scale dead-zone feature with an inferred residence time of around 25 days (Reynolds et al., 1991).
-Areas of low velocity are ideal for the preferential accumulation of faecal coliforms, 90% of which have been shown to be associated with particulates of settling velocity 1.2m per day (Gannon et al., 1983; Auer and Niehuas, 1993).
-If large-scale dead-zones are assumed to be a significant source area for faecal coliforms their non-uniform occurrence along a reach and successive washout might result in irregular bacterial peaks such as those observed during the artificial flow event on the Afon Rheidol (Figure 5.3).
+If large scale dead-zones are assumed to be a significant source area for faecal coliforms their non-uniform occurrence along a reach and successive washout might result in irregular bacterial peaks such as those observed during the artificial flow event on the Afon Rheidol (Figure 5.3).
 Certainly, the wash-out of a large pocket of storage in the vicinity of a sampling site is likely to result in the observation of a bacterial peak.

-5.2 Model development; the formulation of in-channel storage equations returns to that of the reservoir water entering the channel.
+5.2 Model development; the formulation of in-channel storage equations